 The inflation rate can be defined simply as the changing rate of prices, calculated on a monthly or yearly basis.
 The rise in prices is measured by comparing the Consumer Price Index or CPI for different periods.
+You can find many inflation calculators online to do this computation for you.

 Causes of Inflation